M-O-P-D/Police-Supply-Demand/README.md

 - [Crime severity scores](https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/datasets/crimeseverityscoreexperimentalstatistics)

 NB Although none of the data here contains any personally identifiable information, some is encrypted as a precaution and the encryption key is **NOT** provided in the repo, but may be provided on request.

-In order to run the model, you will need to be able to access encrypted data.
-See below for further instructions

 ### Mapping crime types to counts and severity weights